2025-2026 Grant/Scholarship Information

 IMPACT GRANT

-The Foundation believes that a major and effective way to attain this far-reaching goal will be through systemic improvements in the experiences of educators and students.
+The Foundation believes that a major and effective way to attain this far-reaching goal will be through innovative improvements in the experiences of educators and students.
 Through this grant, it is the Foundation’s intent to promote the research, development and adoption of policies and practices that will become the basis for those improvements.

-Approximately $15,000 is available for one year.
+Up to $15,000 is available for one year.
 The budget should reflect a one-year project.

 IMPACT Grants are awarded once per school year.

-The IMPACT Grant deadline is Friday, January 5, 2024 at 4 p.m.
+The IMPACT Grant deadline is Friday, January 2, 2026 at 4 p.m.

-2023-2024 IMPACT Grant Application, PDF
+2025-2026 IMPACT Grant Application, PDF

 Click HERE to apply online.